-This Excavation Work Plan (EWP) was prepared on behalf of One45 Lenox LLC (the Volunteer) for the property known as 691 Lenox Avenue - Phase 1 in New York, New York (the site).
-The site was accepted into the New York State Brownfield Cleanup Program (BCP) as a Volunteer and was assigned BCP Site No. C231145.
-A Brownfield Cleanup Agreement (BCA) was executed on February 1, 2022.
+This Excavation Work Plan (EWP) was prepared on behalf of One45 Lenox LLC (the Participant) for the property known as 691 Lenox Avenue - Phase 2 in New York, New York (the site).
+The site was accepted into the New York State Brownfield Cleanup Program (BCP) as a Participant and was assigned BCP Site No. C231146.
+A Brownfield Cleanup Agreement (BCA) was executed on December 02, 2021.

 This EWP presents the approach for managing and disposing of fill excavated from the site before the approval of a Remedial Action Work Plan (RAWP) by the New York State Department of Environmental Conservation (NYSDEC).
-A Change of Use notification will be submitted to the NYSDEC at least 60 days prior to the commencement of work in accordance with Title 6 of New York Codes, Rules, and Regulations (NYCRR).
+A Change of Use notification is being simultaneously submitted to the NYSDEC in accordance with Title 6 of New York Codes, Rules, and Regulations (NYCRR) Part 375-1.11(d) and 375-1.9(f).
 This EWP was developed in accordance with the process and requirements identified in the NYSDEC Division of Environmental Remediation (DER)-10 Technical Guidance for Site Investigation and Remediation (May 2010) and 6 NYCRR Part 375.